firesharkstudios/butterfly-server/docs/README.md

 ### Overview

-An [ISubscriptionApi](api/Butterfly.Core.Channel/ISubscriptionApi) instance allows defining a Subscription API that can push real-time data to clients like this...
+[ISubscriptionApi](api/Butterfly.Core.Channel/ISubscriptionApi) allows defining a Subscription API that can push real-time data to clients like this...

 ```cs
 subscriptionApi.OnSubscribe("todos", (vars, channel) => {